annotorious/annotorious-v1/readme.md

 * *Mask:* Added the ability to insert an image inside a annotation with shapes rect.
 * *ColorMode:* Ability to draw custom shape without make an annotation.
 The drawn pixels coordinate are returned when the mouse is released.
 * *SelectEditor:* Added the ability to use a select inside the editor.
 (Dropdown menu)
+* *ExtraFields:* Added the ability to add many fields to the annotation GUI widget from properties.

 ### Changes
 * Added the ability to reload the annotations.